 3. Wait to water.
 You’ll want your succulent to form calluses on all of its cuts and have completely dry soil before watering.
 Once that happens, water regularly as directed on the care card (usually a good soak once every two weeks is ideal).

 4. Don’t put your succulent directly in front of a heat source.
 It may be tempting to combat the cold with lots of heat, but a dramatic change in temperature will likely do more harm than good.
-A sunny windowsill will do the trick.
+A sunny windowsill or under a grow light will do the trick.

 5. Don’t panic if your succulent loses leaves.
 After you’ve trimmed the frozen parts off your succulent and allowed it time to callus, a little patience while it continues to heal will go a long way.
 The leaves with trimmed tips will die and fall off over the course of weeks, but new leaves will grow from the middle of the succulent.
 Wait out the awkward phase, and eventually your succulent will be full of totally new leaves and make a full comeback!